 Alison Bennett: Shifting Skin

-An exhibition exploring the new world of flora discovered by Joseph Banks during his voyage around the world with Captain Cook in 1770.
-This exhibition was drawn from Deakin University's own Special Collections and was open from 27 September to 22 November 2013.
+27 September - 22 November.
+The new world of flora discovered by Joseph Banks during his global voyage with Captain Cook in 1770.
+Drawn from Deakin University's Special Collections.

 Indigenous Art from the Deakin University Art Collection

-An exhibition of the work of the charity Sunseed in Tanzania presented by Deakin University's School of Architecture and Building.
-On display from 22 April until 24 May, 2013.
+22 April - 24 May.
+Work of the charity Sunseed in Tanzania, presented by Deakin University's School of Architecture and Building.

+4 - 12 April.
 A collaboration between the School of Communication and Creative Arts at Deakin University, Courthouse Arts Geelong, Shaun McLeod, Eiichi Tosaki and Koaru Shindo.
-Part of the World Congress on Communication and the Arts exhibition schedule, April 4-7, 2013.
-On display from 4-12 April.

-A selection of paintings, drawings, assemblage and installation by Patricia Semmler, curated by Robert Drummond.
-Organised by the Deakin University Art Collection and Galleries Unit and on display from 4 to 27 February 2013.
+4 - 27 February.
+A collection of artwork by Patricia Semmler, curated by Robert Drummond.
+Organised by the Deakin University Art Collection and Galleries Unit.

 Face to Face: Deakin University Creative Artists respond to the Deakin University Art Collection

-From 3 October to 2 November 2012, Deakin University Art Gallery presented Face to Face, an exhibition of creative responses to the Deakin University Art Collection by arts practitioners from the School of Communication and Creative Arts at Deakin University.
+3 October - 2 November.
+Collection by arts practitioners from the School of Communication and Creative Arts at Deakin University.